 If employers attempt to log into the DRS unsuccessfully three times, a lockout will occur.
 Passwords will be automatically reset after 10 minutes.
 In the event an immediate sign on is necessary, please contact a NHRS DRS Support representative at (603) 410-3508 for assistance.

 NHRS remains committed to ensuring the security of our equipment and data.
 Therefore, passwords must be changed every 120 days.
 This feature protects confidential employer and NHRS data.

 DRS User Access Form (Employers must submit this form to add, terminate, or modify DRS access for authorized users)

 Employer Reporting Module

 Employers are required to send member and employer contribution payments and corresponding data files to the New Hampshire Retirement System by the 15th of each month, and send member and employer contributions to the retirement system by the 25th of each month, in order to avoid the imposition of penalties for late payment or incorrect data.

 Employers may submit member payroll reporting files via web entry or XML, comma-delimited, or fixed-length files.
-For employers not using web entry and is instead submitting a file, XML is the preferred method among the three choices.
+For employers not using web entry and instead submitting a file, XML is the preferred method among the three choices.

 Employer reporting files layouts

 The following file layouts for reporting member wage and contribution data are available for download by employers and/or their payroll vendors: